CRO and risk management leaders

 But the bigger consequence of not building data trust is this: Only 26% of risk leaders say that they use data to support revenue growth throughout the enterprise.

 Turning data into true assets that can increase your revenues is one benefit of good data security.
-According to our Trust in Data Survey, companies with more mature data trust practices tend to be ahead in many respects.
+Companies with more mature data trust practices tend to be ahead in many respects.
 They earn revenues from data monetization by personalizing services, operating more efficiently and better serving their customers.
 Respondents from these companies strongly agree that higher customer trust leads to demonstrably higher revenue.
 And they monitor their third parties more — an advantage given the rise in cyber attacks and fraud perpetrated through third or nth parties.

 What you can do: Identify who is responsible for data trust in your organization.
 Today, only 21% of the largest 2,500 publicly listed companies around the world have a chief data officer.